martonelab/SubtidalCorallines2018/README.md

 Column headers for the file “Hind et al_Site Survey Data.csv”:

-Site = reef site with numbers corresponding to sites shown in Figure 1 Quadrat = number for each 1x1m quadrat (n=18 in total per site) ALLurchinbiomass = total biomass for red and green urchins in each quadrat ALLstipesAdult = kelp stipe count for all adult kelps (Nereocystis luetkeana, Macrocystis pyrifera Pterygophora california and Laminaria spp.)
+Site = reef site with numbers corresponding to sites shown in Figure 1;
+Quadrat = number for each 1x1m quadrat (n=18 in total per site);
+ALLurchinbiomass = total biomass for red and green urchins in each quadrat;
+ALLstipesAdult = kelp stipe count for all adult kelps (Nereocystis luetkeana, Macrocystis pyrifera Pterygophora california and Laminaria spp.);

 (2) Hind et al_Coralline Quad Data.xlsx